-- (1) The planning and land authority must consider a development proposal if asked by the proponent of the proposal. - (2) However, the planning and land authority need not consider the development proposal if satisfied that the information provided by the proponent in relation to the proposal would not allow the authority to provide adequate advice in relation to the matters mentioned in subsection (4). - (3) The planning and land authority must tell the proponent if, because the authority is satisfied under subsection (2), the authority does not consider the development proposal. - (4) The planning and land authority must, after considering the development proposal, tell the person, in writing, the following in relation to the proposal: - (a) which assessment track is likely to apply to the proposal, or if the proposal is likely to be exempt or prohibited;

-- (b) whether the application will be referred under section 147A (Development applications involving protected matter to be referred to conservator) or section 148 (Some development applications to be referred); - (c) whether public notification under division 7.3.4 will be required for the application; - (d) whether the development proposed is consistent with existing lease conditions applying to the land where the development is proposed to take place;
+- (1) The planning and land authority must consider a development proposal if asked by the proponent of the proposal. - (2) However, the planning and land authority need not consider the development proposal if satisfied that the information provided by the proponent in relation to the proposal would not allow the authority to provide adequate advice in relation to the matters mentioned in subsection (4). - (3) The planning and land authority must tell the proponent if, because the authority is satisfied under subsection (2), the authority does not consider the development proposal. - (4) The planning and land authority must, after considering the development proposal, tell the person, in writing, the following in relation to the proposal: - (a) which assessment track is likely to apply to the proposal, or if the proposal is likely to be exempt or prohibited; - Note A person may apply for an exemption assessment to work out whether a development is an exempt development (see s 138B). - (b) whether the application will be referred under section 147A (Development applications involving protected matter to be referred to conservator) or section 148 (Some development applications to be referred); - (c) whether public notification under division 7.3.4 will be required for the application; - (d) whether the development proposed is consistent with existing lease conditions applying to the land where the development is proposed to take place;